nychealth/EH-dataportal/content/data-stories/povasthma/index.md

 title: "Why asthma is a social justice issue"
 date: 2019-10-24T08:18:56-04:00
 draft: false
-seo_title: "Why asthma is a social justice issue"
+seo_title: "Why asthma is a social justice issue."
 seo_description: "A data story on asthma and justice in NYC."
 tags:
 categories: ["housing","social","childhealth","healthoutcomes","neighborhoods"]